 Now in years past I've been on holiday and my other half at the time would bring a random selection of women's weekly magazines for when we were relaxing by the pool.
 I had a glance through a few on occasion and always thought they were terrible, with their unbelievable romantic text stories, "true" stories sold for a quick profit and umpteen "celebrity news" articles.
 I always thought how shallow and silly those things were as I relaxed in the sun with my Marvel Secret Wars.

-But those romantic text stories, usually aimed at the singleton with unbearably high expectations, had one good outcome - an Oink! spoof:
+But those romantic text stories, usually aimed at the singleton with unbearably high expectations, had one good outcome, that of an Oink! spoof:

 Now at the (delayed) time of writing this two new movies have been announced.
 The first is a Bananaman one, who I used to enjoy on the TV and later in the pages of Dandy annuals (though he was originally created for Nutty comic), so I'm looking forward to that and hoping it's a success and to see merchandise bounding across the country.
 The other is a Peanuts (or Charlie Brown) movie, which I remember boring the pants off me on the TV and not making me laugh at all in the cartoon pages of some newspaper or other.